 For me, electronics are a biggie.
 This includes my scooter or power wheelchair charger, phones, laptop, and Kindle.
 Keep these items separate from your clothing in a smaller bag like a backpack.
 That way you can take them with you in case you have any worries about them being stolen out of your car.
 You also don’t have to worry about pulling them out of your suitcase in case you can leave the bigger luggage in your car for a night.
 Consider bringing back up chargers in case one of them craps out on you during the trip.

 I mentioned the Spot GPS locator in another blog post about accessible travel hacks.
 This little device is an absolute safety must on any accessible road trip.
 I have a really good international plan on my cell phone, but occasionally I go on road trips in the Western United States where I can go hours without access to a cell tower.
 The Spot GPS device is basically an emergency beacon that you can use in different ways depending on the subscription you have.
 You can use it to summon an ambulance or emergency rescue, send regular pings to friends and family who can track your movements online, or send pre-written text messages at the touch of a button to let friends and family know that you’re safe.
-They’re not cheap; the devices retail for $150 (they’re 50% off until 12/31/17), and the annual monitoring plans run at $199 or $20 a month.
-However, this is basically a really great life insurance policy if you’re going to be in a remote area without someone who does have local cell service.
+This is basically a really great life insurance policy if you’re going to be in a remote area without someone who does have local cell service.

 If you’re driving in your own accessible vehicle, make sure you get the oil changed right before your trip, and you probably want to take it into your local dealership or mechanic to get it checked over.
 They can check the integrity of your tires, whether you have any leaks or problems that might pop up on your trip, and just give you that confidence that you can rely on it over the upcoming miles.

-Other items you want to make sure you have with you are an emergency car battery jump starter (I use a Genius Boost GB40) in case your battery dies somewhere, a good first-aid kit, plenty of water, snacks, and any and all medications you might possibly need.
+Other items you want to make sure you have with you are an emergency car battery jump starter in case your battery dies somewhere (I use the one below), a good first-aid kit, plenty of water, snacks, and any and all medications you might possibly need.
 I would also recommend a cell phone charger for your car if you don’t already have one.
 You may run into delays and you don’t want to be stuck relying on an outlet in your hotel room to charge your phone.
 Don’t rely solely on your phone for directions because if you don’t have service, you won’t have access to Google maps or other navigation software.
 If you already have a GPS unit, make sure the software and navigation data is up-to-date.
 I hate paper, but it can’t hurt to have trip details like printed hotel reservation confirmations and paper maps handy as a backup.
 Finally, make sure you keep an eye on the weather.
 Have at least one umbrella handy, and maybe a poncho so you don’t have to deal with holding something while you’re out and about.

 Sometimes I like moving at breakneck speed to see as much as I can in as little time as possible – especially if I’m on a schedule or have a time limit.
 But on longer road trips, I don’t like to be rushed.
 Even though you’re sitting in the same position, driving long distances can be exhausting.
 I try to limit my drives to five or six hours a day or less.
 Even as a passenger, being confined to a car or the same exact position for many hours can be tiring.
 Whether it’s at a restaurant or a rest stop, try to get out and shift positions or splash some water on your face to get a break.